splitwise/super_diff/docs/contributors/architecture/how-super-diff-works.md

   (to turn off syntax highlighting for code, as it interferes with the previous patches)
 - `RSpec::Support::ObjectFormatter`
-  (to use SuperDiff's object inspectors)
+  (to use SuperDiff's object inspection logic)
 - `RSpec::Matchers::ExpectedsForMultipleDiffs`
   (to add a key above the diff,
   add spacing around the diff,